-Interest expense, net was \$0.7 million for the year ended December 31, 2021 as compared to \$1.8 million for the year ended December 31, 2020.
-The decrease in interest expense, net was primarily a result of the \$0.6 million write-off of deferred loan costs associated with the amendment to our Senior Secured Credit Facility in August 2020 and a reduction in the average debt outstanding in 2021 compared to 2020.
+Interest expense, net was \$1.0 million for the year ended December 31, 2022 as compared to \$0.7 million for the year ended December 31, 2021.
+The increase in interest expense, net reflects a \$0.2 million write-off of deferred loan costs associated with the termination of the Prior Senior Secured Credit Facility, which was replaced by an ABL Facility.